Smart Service Summit: building resilience in a changing world

 A range of international projects on data-driven services: For example, Interreg projects “Data Sharing Framework” (https://www.data-sharing-framework.eu/).

-Data innovation alliance held in Zurich its second Smart Services Summit at Swisscom’s new workspace in Zurich.
-We had 30 attendees at the summit; a good mix from industry and universities.
-The meeting started with five hard hitting industrial presentations on the problems and challenges associated with digitalization in industries and what is expected from the smart services.
+Data innovation alliance held in Zurich its fifth Smart Services Summit at Swisscom’s new workspace in Zurich.
+We had more than 40 attendees at the summit; a good mix from industry and universities.
 The summit was jointly supported by the ASAP Service Management Forum (Italy).

 Past Service Lunches